MicrosoftDocs/cpp-docs/docs/ide/lnt-assignment-equality.md

 An assignment expression that takes a constant always evaluates to the value of the constant.
 A comparison operation, such as `==` or `!=`, was probably intended instead.

+::: moniker range=">=msvc-170"

-The `lnt-assignment-equality` check is controlled by the **Accidental Assignment** setting in the C/C++ Code Style options.
+In Visual Studio 2022, The `lnt-assignment-equality` check is controlled by the **Accidental Assignment** setting in the C/C++ Code Style options.
 For information on how to change this setting, see [Configure the linter](cpp-linter-overview.md#configure-the-linter).

+::: moniker-end
+::: moniker range="msvc-160"

+In Visual Studio 2019, the `lnt-assignment-equality` check is controlled by the **Assignation Instead of Equality** setting in the C/C++ Code Style options.
+For information on how to change this setting, see [Configure the linter](cpp-linter-overview.md#configure-the-linter).

+::: moniker-end

 ## Examples